 Local people knew about the existence of this unusual place since ancient times.
 In the rims of the crater are several ancient tombs.
 Locals call this place – "hofrath A’welloul" ("Hofrat Aouelloul" – Aouelloul Hole).

 First European to see this crater was A. Pourquié, who saw it from an airplane in 1938 while making aerial photographic mapping of this area.
 Théodore Andre Monod (Natural History Museum of Paris) reached the site on foot in 1950 and both published account of their discovery in 1951 (1.).

 Crater has well-defined rims, which rise 15 – 20 m high above the surrounding plains.
 The diameter of the crater is approximately 390 m – this is a comparatively small impact crater.

-Bottom of the crater is up to 53 m below the rims.
-Sometimes small, perennial pool of water forms in it – this means that meteorite has not cracked the bedrock.
+The bottom of the crater is up to 53 m below the rims.
+Sometimes a small, perennial pool of water forms in it – this means that meteorite has not cracked the bedrock.

 Meteorite here met Ordovician sandstone and quartzite rock.
 Porous mass of sandstone softened the impact, but nevertheless, the consequences were significant.
 The explosion raised thousands of tons of sandstone and quartzite rock, some of it melted.
 Now the rim of the crater is formed from a coarse rock thrown up from the crater, part of sand is vitrified by the extreme heat.

 The bottom of the crater is covered with a thick layer of aeolic sand and silt.
 There have been no explorations but it is assessed that thickness of this layer is approximately 23 m – thus the depth of the crater is up to 56 m without counting the rim or roughly 76 m if the height of the rim is added.

 Tectites – main source of information about the meteorite

 Only one piece of the meteorite has been found near the crater and it is even not clear whether this piece is from the same meteorite which formed the crater.
 This stone – Zerga meteorite – was found in 1973.